MaxiDonkey/DelphiHuggingFace/README.md

 ## Hugging Face Models Overview

-A filtered list of models can be obtained directly from the [playground](https://huggingface.co/spaces/enzostvs/hub-api-playground).
+A filtered list of models can be obtained directly from the [playground](https://huggingface.co/spaces/enzostvs/hub-api-playground) or access to search models on [web site](https://huggingface.co/models) <br/>
 Using **Delphi**, this list can also be retrieved programmatically.
 To support filtering, the `TFetchParams` class, implemented in the `HuggingFace.Hub.Support` unit, must be used.
-This class accurately mirrors all parameters supported by the `/api/models` endpoint. <br/>
+This class accurately mirrors all parameters supported by the `/api/models` endpoint.
-Access to search models on [web site](https://huggingface.co/models)

 <br/>